Dubai: gold in the City of the Future

 Golden herd of horses

-Another gold attraction of Dubai is the sculpture of the golden herd of horses, located near the Al Qasr five-star hotel.
+Another gold attraction of Dubai is the sculptural composition “The Golden Herd”, located near the Al Qasr five-star hotel.
 The hotel and the park adjacent to it belong to Sheikh Mohammed bin Rashid Al Maktoum.
 The sculptor made the exact replicas of the life-size Arabian horses.
 Horses are made of metal and covered with gold.

 Sheikh Mohammed has been governing Dubai since 2006.
 He admitted that the love for horses was born along with him and it symbolizes the history of the country.

-In 1994, sheikh established the famous “Godolphin” syndicate.
+In 1994, the sheikh established the famous “Godolphin” syndicate.
 The best racehorses of the world joined his stable, many of them brought the sheikh victory in the world’s horse racing derby.

 18 best stallions of the syndicate were cast in gold.